sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gssdp</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Resource discovery and announcement over SSDP
+Short desc    : Resource discovery and announcement over SSDP
 URL          : http://www.gupnp.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GSSDP implements resource discovery and announcement over SSDP and is part
+Descript     : GSSDP implements resource discovery and announcement over SSDP and is part
              : of gUPnP.
 GUPnP is an object-oriented open source framework for creating
              : UPnP devices and control points, written in C using GObject and libsoup.
 The
              : GUPnP API is intended to be easy to use, efficient and flexible.